thomastschurtschenthaler/electrico/README.md

 All Javascript code is executed within embedded system-native Web Views - one for the NodeJS 'backend', one for each Electron App-GUI browser window.
 The Electron and Node APIs are emulated with corresponding Rust API calls.
 All communcation between the Web Views and Rust runs on synchronous and asynchronous XMLHttpRequests.

-**Electronico comes lightweight - no need to bundle Node.js and Chromium binaries with the App executable!**
+**Electrico comes lightweight - no need to bundle Node.js and Chromium binaries with the App executable!**

 ### Features
 -   build size down to about 10MB